martinRenou/ipywidgets/packages/schema/messages.md

 ### The `jupyter.widget.control` comm target

 A kernel-side Jupyter widgets library registers a `jupyter.widget.control` comm target that is used for fetching all widgets states through a "one shot" comm message (one for all widget instances).

-The kernel-side widgets library must answer to the "comm-open" message with a comm message containing the full state of all widget instances.
+The kernel-side widgets library must answer to the `{"type": "models-request"}` message with a comm message containing the full state of all widget instances.